mison22/billing/practice_problems.md

-# Omada System Design - Practice Problems
+# System Design - Practice Problems

 ## 🎯 How to Use This Document